 Legacy system modernization pitfall #4 – Failing to completely understand the old system’s behavior

 As you replace screens or other functionality, it’s possible to miss replicating or replacing a silent behavior that the users aren’t aware of.
 That simple form with only two input fields for a start and stop date and a Go button might be hiding any number of notifications to other forgotten but vital systems.
 Did anyone read that crufty old code to make sure nothing’s lurking in it?
 As a participant in many data migration efforts, I’ve run into lots of these unexpected behaviors: data being read from one place but updated in another; important-looking input actually being discarded because it was no longer needed; unrelated but critical operations being silently embedded with mundane ones.

 The risks involved in data migration are usually proportional to the amount of time that’s gone by since the code was last regularly maintained and amount of staff turnover that’s happened since it was first written.
 It’s also unfortunately a big risk to ignore—nobody wants to discover that the employee payroll process silently depended on that neon-colored popup window announcing company holidays, which users said was too annoying and the migration team decided to remove.

-Modernization projects can be daunting.
+As a software consultancy, modernization is understandably one of our most popular services: These projects can feel daunting to tackle on your own.
 They involve not only all the usual challenges of typical product development, but also the added complexity of navigating the existing people, processes, data, and system behaviors.
 These extra factors can be frustrating if you don’t plan ahead to manage them explicitly.
 While it’s true that every new endeavor can have its share of unknown surprises, you can help reduce the worst of it by planning to keep a pulse with the people, setting expectations, carefully driving the data migration, and comprehensively cataloging the old system’s behavior.